Deep Water (Highsmith novel): Plot

-Vic and Melinda Van Allen are a couple living in a loveless marriage in the small town of Little Wesley.
-In order to accommodate Melinda while avoiding divorce, it has also become an open marriage within which Melinda is permitted to stray as long as she does not desert her family.
+Victor and Melinda Van Allen live in a loveless marriage in the small town of Little Wesley.
+In order to accommodate Melinda while avoiding divorce, theirs has become an open marriage within which Melinda is permitted to stray as long as she does not desert her family.
 Vic becomes fascinated with the unsolved murder of one of Melinda's former lovers, Malcolm McRae, and takes credit for it in order to successfully drive away her current fling.
 When the real murderer is apprehended, the community interprets Vic's false claim as a dark joke.

 Melinda begins a new relationship with a local pianist, Charley De Lisle.
 One night, at a party held in the home of their neighbors, the Cowans, Vic and Charley find themselves alone in the backyard swimming pool.
 Impulsively, Vic drowns Charley, leaves the pool, and feigns surprise when Charley's body is discovered.
 His death is attributed to a cramp, although Melinda is immediately suspicious of her husband.

 The townsfolk begin to move on from the event, although some, particularly Don Wilson, a local pulp writer, begin to suspect Vic of foul play.
-Melinda demands Vic admit his guilt and accuses him in front of their friends, but Vic is undaunted, finding a sense of superiority in having got away with the crime.
+Melinda demands Vic admit his guilt and accuses him in front of their friends, but Vic is undaunted, finding a sense of superiority in having gotten away with the crime.
 A newcomer to Little Wesley, Harold Carpenter, claims to be a psychiatrist at the local asylum.
 Vic deduces that he is really a private detective hired by Don and Melinda.
-Carpenter leaves town, unable to incriminate Vic.
+Vic confronts him, and Carpenter leaves town, unable to incriminate Vic.